 U.S. Senate Republicans launch police reform bill to rival Democrats

-Instead, Republicans rely on the use of federal grant money to encourage police departments to adopt reforms.
-President Donald Trump on Tuesday signed an order that would steer federal money to police departments that agree to outside review and limit chokeholds.
+Democrats in the House of Representatives hope to pass their bill by July 4.
+Republican President Donald Trump on Tuesday signed an order that would steer federal money to police departments that agree to outside review and limit chokeholds.

 ALSO READ